tbullmann/python_for_NEURON_playground/install_on_Mac.md

 2. XQuartz

-Download and install the most recent XQuartz dmg from http://xquartz.org and run the following from command line:
+Download and install the most recent XQuartz dmg from the [XQuartz homepage](http://xquartz.org) and run the following from command line:

 ```bash